bootdotdev/blog/content/wiki/the-game.md

 Armor will not be lost when:

-* Getting an assignment incorrect that you have already completed in the past.
+* Getting an assignment incorrect that you have already completed in the past
-* If your sharpshooter streak is at 0
+* Your sharpshooter streak is at 0
-* If you have already used armor on a lesson
+* You have already used armor on a lesson

 ## XP Boosts